aashishvanand/Weatherstation/README.md

 </ol>

 ## The Python Script
 The python script Weather Station.py is the main script that runs in the python to send the data to the database, it recieves the data from the sensors and sends it to a php file in the server via HTTP POST, and the PhP file then sends the data to the database.
 Create a php code that reads data off the super global array $_POST[] and send the data to the mySQL or SQLite database.
-It is preferable to create a hosting account to take care of hostin your server side script.
-The best one I would reccommend is <a href="http://www.hostinger.in/">hostinger</a>, which has php and mySQL support by default.
+It is preferable to create a hosting account to take care of hosting your server side script.
+The best one we would reccommend is <a href="http://www.hostinger.in/">hostinger</a>, which has php and mySQL support by default.
 <br>
 One more thing you need to do is to ensure that this code runs periodically as this code only sends data once, use <a href= "https://www.raspberrypi.org/documentation/linux/usage/cron.md">crontab</a> to automate this task.
 I would reccomend running this code for once in 15 or 30 minutes, any less will result in a very huge database with hardly an variation between neighbouring records. <br>
 You need to modify the path in /Python/WeatherStation.py as per your server.
 You can run a local server in your raspberry pi and make it handle all the request or you can do it as in our case a dedicated wamp server to handle all the request.